Near to the Wild Heart of Life: Release and promotion

 On October 31, 2016, Japandroids announced their third album Near to the Wild Heart of Life via a teaser video featuring live footage from their 4-night stand at The Cobalt in Vancouver.
 On November 2, 2016, it was confirmed that the album would be released by Anti- on January 27, 2017, and preceded by a limited edition 7" of the album's title track.
 When asked about the motivation behind switching labels, King stated:

 According to the band, Anti- came to their attention following a chance encounter with one of their staff members at a bar in New Orleans.
 On choosing to sign with them specifically, Prowse stated:

 On January 10, 2017, "No Known Drink or Drug" was released digitally to promote the album ahead of its release.
 On January 19, 2017, Near to the Wild Heart of Life was streamed in its entirety on NPR Music in the United States and on CBC Music in Canada.
 On January 31, 2017, the band performed "Near to the Wild Heart of Life" on The Late Show with Stephen Colbert and on May 9, 2017, performed "Near to the Wild Heart of Life", "True Love and a Free Life of Free Will", and "Midnight To Morning" on Later... with Jools Holland.
 On May 16, 2017, a limited edition 7" of the album's second single "North East South West" was released.
 On October 11, 2017, the band performed "No Known Drink Or Drug" on Late Night with Seth Meyers.
 On October 24, 2017, Japandroids’ show at Massey Hall in Toronto was filmed and recorded for the concert film series Live At Massey Hall.
 The film was released on June 14, 2018.

 Music video

 A video for "North East South West" was released in September to promote the single.
 The video was directed by Jim Larson, who had previously directed their video for "The House That Heaven Built".
 Conceived as a sequel to that video, it also documents one week in the life of Japandroids on tour, this time in Europe.
-Filmed primarily in Spain, Italy, and Portugal during their spring 2017 European tour, the video includes tour footage from Barcelona, Venice, Padova, Milan, and Oporto, as well as live footage from their three performances at Primavera Sound.
+Filmed primarily in Spain, Italy, and Portugal during their spring 2017 European tour, the video includes tour footage from Barcelona, Venice, Padua, Milan, and Porto, as well as live footage from their three performances at Primavera Sound.